 The radiology groups that will achieve lasting success are those that offer a better value proposition to the various stakeholders, including patients, referring physicians and hospital leaders, among others.
 Our ability to not just survive but achieve the mission of RP, to transform radiology, is based on our two assets: our people and our culture.
 Healthcare will always be local, which is why our One Practice, Locally Led (OPLL) model is so important.
 With that said, the benefits of scale are increasingly necessary.
 Our culture unifies us around the mission.
 Together we will elevate the bar, providing better levels of patient care and enhanced value to all the stakeholders.
 That’s how we will transform radiology.

-Dr. Rich Heller is the Associate Chief Medical Officer for Communications and Health Policy and National Subspecialty Lead for Pediatric Radiology at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. Follow him on Twitter at @reh3md.
+Dr. Rich Heller is the Associate Chief Medical Officer for Communications and Health Policy and National Subspecialty Lead for Pediatric Radiology at Radiology Partners, a leading physician-led and physician-owned radiology practice in the U.S. Follow him on Twitter at @reh3md.
 For the latest news from RP, follow along on our blog and on Twitter, LinkedIn and Instagram.